artie-labs/transfer/README.md

 </div>
 <br/>

 Depending on where you work, the latency in your data warehouse is often several hours to days old.
 This problem gets exacerbated as data volumes grow.
-With Artie Transfer, you can reduce data latency from several hours to minutes by leveraging change data capture (CDC).
+With Artie Transfer, you can reduce data latency from several hours to sub-minute by leveraging change data capture (CDC).

 Here's why you should use Artie Transfer: